Living in Bermuda: Escaping Canada and Embracing Bermuda

 Sell everything, close all accounts, and act as if you’re never coming back.

 You can change your mind later, but for all intents and purposes, you have to make like you’re never coming back.
 (After a year away, I can tell you, I don’t plan to return to Canada except to visit family and friends maybe once a year!).

-The CCRA, formerly known as Revenue Canada, provide quite a bit of documentation online, and there are several factors which are used to determine whether you have successfully extricated yourself or not.
+The CCRA, formerly known as Revenue Canada, provides quite a bit of documentation online, and there are several factors that are used to determine whether you have successfully extricated yourself or not.